 When examining the efficiency of the business, there are several measures or calculations that can be used, including stock turnover, debtor turnover, and creditor turnover.

 - Stock turnover ratio measures how often stock is ‘turned’ or sold.
 Stock on the shelf is literally the same as cash sitting on the shelf – the quicker it is sold and converted into earnings, the healthier the bank account.

 - Debtor turnover ratio analyses the efficiency of debtor collections or in layman's terms – how quickly do you get the money in?
 Large gaps between the time of sale and the money received hurt available working capital.

-A focus on both efficiency and productivity is essential to ensure the long-term health of the business and to be attractive to investors.
+A focus on both efficiency and productivity is essential to ensure the business's long-term health and to be attractive to investors.
 Business owners should work with their employees to constantly identify inefficient processes, waste, and downtime (efficiency), as well as seek to improve the quality or quantity of outputs with the same inputs (productivity).
 Improved performance from labour and/or equipment results in improved productivity... which results in increased profit.

 An important question to ask: “Have I got my best employees working on business-critical functions, with the best tools and equipment?”

 For more information please refer to The Essential Guide for Small-Business Owners, Nedbank